 Section 7 - Contract for Professional Services, including General Terms and

 Conditions

+Attachment 1 - Non Disclosure Agreement

+The CTI-CFF Regional Secretariat is providing USD25,000.00 as seed-funding to develop, plan, implement this event.
+Other costs incurred shall be borne through financial support from other sources (e.g. Development Partners, Host Country, co-host organizations).
+Revenue generated from this event shall be received and managed by the event manager.

-Your offer, comprising of the sections above (to be PDF in a single file) should be submitted via email and courier (original hardcopies) with title heading of: Subject: Acknowledgment to Request for Proposal for CTI-CFF Regional Business Forum 2018 (RBF2018).
+Your offer, comprising of the sections above (to be PDF in a single file) as well as a signed Non-Disclosure Agreement should be submitted via email and courier (original hardcopies) with title heading of: Subject: Acknowledgment to Request for Proposal for CTI-CFF Regional Business Forum 2019 (RBF2019).

 Additionally, you are requested to submit an acknowledgement letter to CTI-CFF Regional Secretariat to the following address (via email):